achtaitaipai/odyc/README.md

 2. Copy any existing test, ideally similar to yours, as a "template".
 Make sure to update:

-- Folder name
+- Test directory name
-- Test name in `index.test.js`
+- Test function name in `index.test.js`
 - Test code itself (assertions)
 - Test game code in `index.js`